sl2/HackerNewsRecorder/README.md

         http://app_url/update_db

-    It is recommended to use 'cron'.
+    It is recommended to use crond.

 2. Read it